Call Us Now | Se Habla Español

 You can go to jail for speeding if you’re speeding more than 50 MPH above the speed limit and have other offenses, of if your speeding is so excessive and reckless that officers charge you with reckless driving.

 Have you been caught speeding in Florida?
-Sometimes hiring a traffic violation lawyer can save you money, especially if you truly believe you weren’t actually speeding.
+Sometimes hiring a Florida speeding ticket lawyer can save you money, especially if you truly believe you weren’t actually speeding.

 Instead of admitting guilt and getting more points on your driving history, contact us.